ayush09062004/Vidhi.ai_ChatApp/README.md

-# Vidhi.ai - Indian Legal Assistance ChatBOT
+# Vidhi.ai - Indian Legal Assistance AI Agent

-Welcome to **Vidhi.ai**, a legal education and assistance chatbot designed to make legal information accessible to everyone in India.
+Welcome to **Vidhi.ai**, a legal education and assistance agent designed to make legal information accessible to everyone in India.
 This chatbot is deployed using **Gradio** on **Hugging Face Spaces** and provides a user-friendly interface for interacting with the legal assistance system.

 ## Features